-The ethics of the field of library science and the laws of the state of Vermont 22 V.S.A. § 172) provide for the confidentiality of library members' registration and borrowing records.
-As such, Library staff keep confidential records of who maintains membership at the Manchester Community Library, and the borrowing activities tied to each account.
+The ethics of the field of library science and the laws of the state of Vermont (22 V.S.A. § 172) provide for the confidentiality of library members' registration and borrowing records.
+As such, Library staff keep confidential records of membership and the borrowing activities tied to each account.
 Member registrations and borrowing records are available only to staff and agents of the Library to the extent necessary to administer Library services.

-Library members may make corrections and updates to the Library's records of their contact information and other personal details by logging into the catalog and visiting the Dashboard page.
-Because membership information is kept confidential, updating personal details in the catalog does not carry over to other Library systems such as the newsletter or donor database.
-Please contact the Library directly for assistance updating these other systems.
+Library members may make corrections and updates to the Library's records of their contact information and other personal details by logging into the catalog and visiting the My Account page.
+Because membership information is kept confidential, updating personal details in the catalog does not carry over to other Library systems, such as the newsletter or donor database.
+Please contact the Library directly for assistance updating these systems.

-Household memberships and privacy of records
+Household Memberships and Privacy of Records

-For information about the kinds of memberships available at the Library, please see the Membership page.
-Multiple people living together may set up a household Library membership, in which each has their own library card, but the membership is billed (in the case of non-resident members) and renewed as a single unit.
-In this case, membership and borrowing records, with the exception of messages related to membership renewal, are kept separately to each card as if they were single memberships, and each member's records are not available to other members within the household (except for children under 16, as specified under Records of Members Under Age 16, see below).
+Please see the Membership page for information about the kinds of memberships available at the Library.
+A family living together may set up a household Library membership, each with a library card.
+The membership is billed (for non-resident members) and renewed as a single unit.
+In this case, membership and borrowing records are kept separately and confidentially, except for messages related to membership renewal.
+Each individual's records are not available to other household members (except to parents/guardians of children under 12, as specified under Records of Members Under Age 12, see below).